nvbn/nvbn.github.io/_posts/2016-02-10-pyboard-breakout.md

 <iframe class="gifify" width="766" height="431" src="https://www.youtube.com/embed/gnGoaE76TPM?enablejsapi=1&showinfo=0&controls=0" frameborder="0" allowfullscreen></iframe>

-Now it's time for teh hardest thing &ndash; moving and bouncing ball, so there's no real physics, for simplification ball movements will be represented as `vx` and `vy`, so when ball:
+Now it's time for the hardest thing &ndash; moving and bouncing ball, so there's no real physics, for simplification ball movements will be represented as `vx` and `vy`, so when ball:

 * initialised: `vx = rand(SPEED)`, `vy = √SPEED^2 - vx^2`;